 Confetti Cupcakes

-- Preheat oven to 350° F. Line a cupcake pan with 12 cupcake liners.
+- Preheat the oven to 350℉ (177℃).
+Line a cupcake pan with 12 cupcake liners.

 Vanilla Buttercream Frosting

-- Add one half of the powdered sugar and mix on the lowest speed setting until fully combined.
-Add remaining powdered sugar and continue to mix on low until incorporated.
+- Add in half of the powdered sugar and mix on the lowest speed until the sugar is combined with the butter.
+Add the remaining half of the powdered sugar and continue to mix on low speed until fully combined.

 Notes